xqd7aq/fastapi-devcontainer/README.md

 interactive terminal.
 This means all students have the same software, the same environment configuration, and the same paths to their work.

-Advantages:
+### Advantages:

-- Truly local environment, entirely on the student machine
+- Truly local environment, runs 100% on the student machine
-- Completely customizable
+- Completely customizable.
+Can even use custom Dockerfile.
+- Allows for port mappings, volume mappings, between computer and container

+### Disadvantages:

+- Requires an understanding of the `devcontainers.json` file
+- Built-in GitHub authentication is not automatic in all scenarios
+- Available container images are specifically built for this use
+- Access to other local files (`.ssh` directory, etc.) must be mapped in